Galija: Progressive rock years (1977–1983)

 Initially, in addition to their own songs, Galija performed covers of songs by The Rolling Stones, Eagles, Pink Floyd, Genesis and other acts, appearing on stage in 18th century uniforms borrowed from Niš theatres.
 In 1978, performing with the new keyboard player Zoran Stanković, Galija won the first place at the prominent Gitarijada festival in Zaječar.
 Several months after Gitarijada, they performed at the Youth Festival in Subotica with Ljubodrag Vukadinović playing the keyboards.
 Later during the year. they performed as the opening band on Smak tour, and at the end of the year they performed at the BOOM Festival in Novi Sad.

 In 1979, the band released their debut album Prva plovidba (The First Sail), with A-side titled "Isplovljenje" ("Sailing Out") and B-side titled "Uplovljenje" ("Sailing In").
-The band released the album through PGP-RTB record label, and all of the group's future releases (with an exception of one compilation album) would be released through the label and its successor PGP-RTS.
+The band released the album through PGP-RTB record label; all of the group's future releases (with an exception of one compilation album) would be released through the label and its successor PGP-RTS.
 Although the album received mixed reviews in Yugoslav music press, the tracks "Avanturista" ("Adventurer"), "Gospi" ("To the Lady") and "Decimen" became first hits for the band.
 Nenad Milosavljević's brother Predrag Milosavljević, who wrote most of the album lyrics, appeared on the album as a guest, singing backing vocals.
 The band went on a promotional tour, during which they performed in Niš at the amphitheatre in the Niš Fortress, the concert featuring a chamber music choir.
 In 1979, the band also appeared on Bijelo Dugme's Rock Spectacle festival at Belgrade's JNA Stadium, performing in front of approximately 70.000 people alongside Bijelo Dugme, Kako, Mama Rock, Formula 4, Aerodrom, Opus, Senad od Bosne, Boomerang, Prva Ljubav, Prljavo Kazalište, Tomaž Domicelj, Metak, Suncokret, Parni Valjak, Generacija 5, Siluete and other acts.
 After Galija's appearance at the festival, Ljubisavljević, Branković and Vukadinović left the band.
 Bass guitarist Zoran "Čupa" Radosavljević, formerly of the band Bubamare (Ladybugs), guitarist Dušan Radivojević and keyboardist Nebojša Marković became the band's new members.